 Overall, the physical attributes of the site do not appear constricting in terms of the sites Highest and Best Use.
-Based on the tract's physical characteristics, it is the appraiser's opinion that any type of commercial development that could be supported, given the limited size of the site and utilities, would be a physically possible use of the site.
+Based on the tract's physical characteristics, it is the appraiser's opinion that any type of commercial development that could be supported, given the limited utilities to the site, would be a physically possible use of the site.